 Missouri Risk-Based Corrective Action

-Update of Tier 1 Risk-Based Target Levels - 2014
+Update of Missouri Risk-Based Corrective Action Guidance and Tier 1 Risk-Based Target Levels

-In 2014, the department’s Hazardous Waste Program (HWP) will be updating the Tier 1 Risk-Based Target Levels (RBTLs) found in Tables B-2 through B-10 of the Missouri Risk-Based Corrective Action (MRBCA) guidance document
+- Update the Tier 1 Risk-Based Target Levels (RBTLs) found in Tables B-2 through B-10 of the Missouri Risk-Based Corrective Action (MRBCA) guidance document

 The MRBCA Tier 1 RBTLs were initially published in June 2006.
-Those RBTLs were developed based on data and methods in place at that time.
+They were developed based on data and methods in place at that time.
 Since then, the Environmental Protection Agency (EPA) has updated toxicity data for numerous chemicals.
 In addition, EPA has made changes to some of the generally applicable methods and equations they use to develop its regional screening levels (RSL).
 The 2006 RBTLs were developed using some of the EPA methods and equations.
 This update of RBTLs will rely more strongly on EPA methods and equations as well as the EPA input values for toxicity and exposure factors.
-As a result, updated RBTLs will be much more consistent with the EPA RSLs, although the RBTLs for carcinogenic chemicals will be based on an individual excess lifetime cancer risk (IELCR) level of one in 100,000 (1x10E-05) rather than the one in 1 million (1x10E-06) IELCR level used by EPA.
+As a result, updated RBTLs will be much more consistent with the EPA RSLs, although the RBTLs for carcinogenic chemicals will be based on an individual excess lifetime cancer risk (IELCR) level of one in 100,000 (1x10E-05) rather than the one in one million (1x10E-06) IELCR level used by EPA.